Tom Vaughan-Lawlor

 Tom Vaughan-Lawlor (born 4 November 1977) is an Irish actor.
 He is best known in Ireland for his roles as Nigel 'Nidge' Delaney in the RTÉ One series Love/Hate (2010–2014), and is known internationally for his role as Ebony Maw in Avengers: Infinity War and its sequel Avengers: Endgame.

 Early life

 Vaughan-Lawlor was born in Dundrum, Dublin, Ireland.
+His father, also named Tom, was an actor, and made a guest appearance on Love/Hate as a priest.
 He attended De La Salle College, Churchtown, an all-male state secondary school in Dublin 14.
 He graduated from Trinity College, Dublin, with a degree in Drama Studies and continued his studies at the Royal Academy of Dramatic Art in London, England.
+He was the first ever Irish actor to receive the Laurence Olivier Bursary, an award of £7,500 for the actor in the United Kingdom judged to have the greatest potential.